Continuous-Data/MSSQL-CICD-Helper/README.md

 Since it is an example script it is fairly simple and will accept two functions:

-- build (discover a local \*.sln file and MSBuild it with -verbose -Keeplogfile - Hidden)
+- build (discover a local \*.sln file and MSBuild it with -verbose -Keeplogfile)
-- deploy (discover a local \*.dacpac file and deploy it with passed input parameters as target connection.)
+- deploy (discover a local \*.dacpac file and deploy it with -verbose -Keeplogfile &  passed input parameters as target connection.)

 Adjust to your situation!